Simultaneous inference for linear mixed model parameters with an application to small area estimation: Application to the household income data of Galicia

-Figure \ref{fig:maps} present maps with lower and upper limits of bootstrap SPIs.
-The boundaries are classified into one of five categories which were built using $0.2$, $0.4$, $0.6$ and $0.8$ quantiles of point estimators.
-One detects a substantial variation of the household income over the counties.
-Lower and upper boundary of the interval estimates for the comarcas of {\it A Coru\~na}, {\it Santiago de Compostela} and \textit{Lugo} (with a large number of units) are classified into the richest category; they are indicated in the last panel of Figure \ref{fig:interval_est}. {\it O Ribeiro}, being located in the inner zone where inhabitants live off the agriculture, seems to be the poorest region; lower and upper boundary of its interval estimate lie within the first category (marked with ellipsoid in the second panel of Figure \ref{fig:interval_est}).
-Furthermore, we can see that in the south-east Galicia, there is a group of relatively poor comarcas, with the exception of Ourense.
-Similar conclusions can be drawn from the publications of Galician Institute of Statistics.
-CPIs should not be used to make such maps as this would suggest that we were allowed to compare them.
-Moreover, CPIs would not contain at least 3 (for $95\%$ intervals) of the true mixed parameters.
+Figure \ref{fig:maps} presents maps with lower and upper limits of bootstrap SPI.
+The boundaries are classified into one of five categories which were built using $0.2$, $0.4$, $0.6$ and $0.8$ quantiles of the point estimates.
+We observe a substantial variation of average household income over the counties.
+Lower and upper boundaries of the interval estimates for the counties of A Coru\~na, Lugo, Vigo (with a large number of units) and Lower Mi\~no are classified into the richest category; they are indicated with ellipsoid in the second and the last panel of Figure \ref{fig:interval_est}.
+In contrast, there is a group of eight counties (three in the centre, one in the west and four in the south of Galicia) which are classified to the poorest category in the left panel and the second poorest category in the middle panel.
+Right panel of Figure \ref{fig:maps} presents CPIs and two different types of SPIs for eight poorest counties.
+In particular, SPI refers to the interval estimate constructed for 52 counties (estimates for all 52 counties are plotted in Figure \ref{fig:interval_est}).
+In contrast, SPI S refers to the interval estimate constructed for a subset of eight poorest counties, but using all data to estimate fixed parameters and predict random effects (cf. Corollary \ref{cor:subset_interval} and simulations in Table \ref{tab:simulations_subset}).
+As expected, SPI S is still wider than CPI, but much narrower than SPI.
+Moreover, SPI S permits for a valid comparative inference for a subset of these poorest areas.
+In fact, we can conclude that the differences in the average household income are not statistically significant.
+Finally, CPI should not be used to make maps in Figure \ref{fig:maps}, as this would suggest that we were allowed to compare them.